OnkelMato/OnkelMato/README.md

 [Nada.Net](https://github.com/OnkelMato/Nada.Net) - Nada.net is "not another dotnet API" with the purpose of a function library with fully-tested functions.
 Either use the Nuget package or copy and paste the code.

+[Softwarekueche Home/Onkel kMato Blog](https://github.com/OnkelMato/Softwarekueche.Home) - A simple blog engine with two razor-based homepages. __Special Attention__ is the upload of signed json to add new blow posts to avoid user management.

 ## Contributions

 [Polly](https://github.com/Ashrafnet/Polly) - ExecuteAndCapture() added